 Personal activities.
 We understand that each student is an adult and as such has the right to spend his or her free time in the country as he or she wishes.
 However, all students must also understand that while they are on the site visits and also while they are on their own time, they are representing the University of Pittsburgh.
 Thus, their actions directly reflect on the university's image and the image of the United States.
-Failure to maintain acceptable behavior will result in a lower grade or failure of the participation component and can be grounds for a lower final grade or failing the course and being sent home.
+Failure to maintain acceptable behavior will result in a poor grade and even failing the course, and can be grounds for being sent home.
 Acceptable and unacceptable actions will be described in the pre-departure sessions.